stilvoid/microservices-workshop/slides/slides.md

 ---

-# Brief guide to Docker
+# A brief Docker guide/refresher

 ---

-# Brief Docker guide/refresher
+# A brief Docker guide/refresher

 ## Pull an image from the registry